San Francisco's Electric Scooter Drama Is Getting Feisty

 Lime maintains that it was unfairly denied a permit by the SFMTA after the company deployed its scooters in March without first securing permission from the city, TechCrunch reported in August.
 Ahead of the respective San Francisco launches of Skip and Scoot, the only two companies selected by the city for its one-year electric scooter pilot program, Lime said it had “no choice but to seek emergency relief in the court.”

-Interestingly, the company said in a statement to Gizmodo that it considers the hearing in which Lime failed to secure the temporary restraining order against Skip and Skoot “a victory for the people of San Francisco and Lime.”
+Interestingly, the company said in a statement to Gizmodo that it considers the hearing in which Lime failed to secure the temporary restraining order against Skip and Scoot “a victory for the people of San Francisco and Lime.”
 The company added:

 The Honorable Harold E. Kahn voiced serious concerns about the San Francisco Municipal Transit Agency’s (SFMTA) permit process and ordered expedited discovery into the SFMTA’s selection process.
 In a rare move, the Judge ordered five key SFMTA officials and staff—including Director of Transportation Ed Reiskin himself—to testify next week.
 There will be another public hearing on this issue before Judge Kahn in mid-November, where the SFMTA will be required to answer to the people of San Francisco, and explain exactly what happened in the SFMTA’s biased selection process.